ChimeHQ/Background/README.md

 ## Concept

-URLSession's background upload and download facilities are relatively straightforward to get started with.
+[`URLSession`](https://developer.apple.com/documentation/foundation/urlsession)'s background upload and download facilities are relatively straightforward to get started with.
 But, they are surprisingly difficult to manage.
 The core challange is an operation could start and/or complete while your process isn't even running.
-You cannot just wait for a completion handler or `await` call, because they might never happen.
+You cannot just wait for a completion handler or `await` call.
 This usually means you have to involve peristent storage to juggle state across process launches.

 You also typically need to make use of system-provided API to reconnect your session to any work that has happened between launches.
 This can be done a few different ways, depending on your type of project and how you'd like your system to work.

 - [`WidgetConfiguration.onBackgroundSessionEvents(matching:_:)`](https://developer.apple.com/documentation/swiftui/widgetconfiguration/onbackgroundurlsessionevents(matching:_:)-2e152)
 - [`UIApplicationDelegate.application(_:handleEventsForBackgroundURLSession:completionHandler:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622941-application)

-Because persistent state is involved and networking operations might already be in-progress, `Uploader` and `Downloader` support restarting operations on start.
-When your process starts up, you should restart any operations.
+Because persistent state is involved and networking operations might already be in-progress, the `Uploader` and `Downloader` types support restarting operations.
+Your job is to track that in-flight work.
+You can then just restart any work that hasn't yet completed on launch using the `Uploader` or `Downloader` types.
 They will take care of determining if the operations need to be actually started or just reconnected to existing work.

 ## Usage

-Uploading files:
+### Uploading

 ```swift
 import Foundation